adammurdoch/kotlin-tools/libs/cli-app/README.md

 # CLI Application library

-A small framework to help implement a CLI application, for JVM, macOS, Linux and Windows.
+A small framework to help implement a CLI application, for JVM 11+, macOS, Linux and Windows.

 Adds support for: